arthurEpfl/CMU_MovieCorpus_Data_Analysis/README.md

 ## Proposed Timeline and Organisation within the team
 - **Week 1 (16.11.2024-22.11.2024)**:
   - Enhance our preprocessing pipeline.

 - **Week 2 (23.11.2024-29.11.2024)**:
   - Scrape additional data from IMDB using the ImdbScraper class.
+Correct the values to only have budget in dollars for the scraping.
   - Enhance our plot structure pipeline.

 - **29.11.2024** : Homework 2 to be submitted.

 - **Week 3 (30.11.2024-06.12.2024)**
-  - Perform statistical analysis to compare the box office revenue of movies with different narrative structures and identify trends over different time periods.
+  - Perform statistical analysis to compare the box office revenue of movies with different narrative structures and identify trends over different time periods, taking also into account inflation.

 - **Week 4 (07.12.2024-13.12.2024)**
-  - Create visualizations to illustrate the findings and provide insights into the data, such as bar plots, line plots, and stacked bar plots for genres and narrative archetypes.
+  - Create visualizations to illustrate the findings and provide insights into the data, such as bar plots, line plots, and stacked bar plots for genres, characters, and narrative archetypes.

 - **Week 5 (14.12.2024-20.12.2024)**
   - Analyze how the popularity of different plot structures and narrative formulas has evolved over different time periods and across genres.